semprag/semprag.github.io/style.md

 NB: *S&P*'s bibliographic style is a close implementation of the ["Unified Style Sheet for Linguistics Journals"](http://celxj.org/downloads/UnifiedStyleSheet.pdf).
 For the authors' convenience, we make [a bst-style file](http://info.semprag.org/source/sp.bst) available (see the sidebar).
 But for production purposes, we actually use a new BibLaTeX-based implementation of the bibliography style.
 If you want to adopt that new system, check out the [github repository for the project](https://github.com/semprag/biblatex-sp-unified).

 - Journal articles should specify both volume and issue.
+  - Use `volume` (major specifier) and `number` (minor specifier) in `@article` entries, even if the journal calls the minor designator the "issue." <!-- Seems like the BibLaTeX should handle this, but it doesn't. - CB -->
 - Books should have publisher and address (city) information.
-(Use the two-letter state postal abbreviation for US cities: `address = {Amherst, MA}`).
+Use the two-letter state postal abbreviation for US states, e.g., `address = {Amherst, MA}`.
 - Dissertations should have city information, unless the city is evident from the name of the university.
-(Again, use the two letter postal abbreviation for US cities: `address = {Amherst, MA}`.)
+Again, use the two letter postal abbreviation for US states, e.g., `address = {Santa Cruz, CA}`.
 - University names should be written out in full (e.g., "University of California, Los Angeles" and "Massachusetts Institute of Technology").
 - Journal and book titles *must* be given in full
 - Articles in journals and books *must* specify page numbers.
 - Use full first names of authors or editors.
 - In case of multiple authorship, the names of all authors must be given.
 - Unpublished manuscripts need a month and year.
-If a url is available, include it.
+If a URL is available, include it.
+- When you have a choice of URLs:
-- For all urls, we prefer a url to a permanent resource such as SemanticsArchive, rather than the author's homepage or institutional website, but if the latter is the only available option, please use it.
+  - Prefer URLs pointing to permanent resources, such as [Semantics Archive](http://semanticsarchive.net/), rather than the author's homepage or institutional website, which are all too often subject to [link rot](http://en.wikipedia.org/wiki/Link_rot).
+- Conference proceedings (`@inproceedings`):
-- Conference proceedings should *not* include editor information.
-They should be given the `@article` type with the `journal` field set to the conference name and the acronym in parentheses: `journal = {North East Linguistic Society ({NELS})}`.
-Do not include the words "proceedings of the" or "papers from the".
+  - Should not include the words "proceedings of the" or "papers from the", etc., in the `booktitle` field.
+  - Editor information is not required (and will not appear in the bibliography, if provided)
+  - When an abbreviation is commonly used, specify it in parentheses after the full name, e.g.:
+    - `booktitle = {North East Linguistic Society (NELS)}`
+    - `booktitle = {Semantics and Linguistic Theory (SALT) 21}`
 - Publishers that have multiple cities should include both (unless the publisher information indicates otherwise).
 Conjoin them with an ampersand `\&`.
 - Do not hard-case words or letters in your BibTeX entries (e.g., `{B}ook {T}itle`), except for the following exceptions:
   - Proper names